 3. Advantages of Database Management Systems (DBMS)

-In this lesson, we will learn what a Database Management System is and the advantages of its use.
-We appreciate the short falls of the old flat file systems and see how data integrity consistencies and securities are ensured.
+In this lesson, we will learn what a database management system (DBMS) is and the advantages of its use.
+We appreciate the short falls of the old flat file systems and see how data integrity consistencies and securities are ensured using a DBMS.

 4. Basic SQL Commands in Database Management Systems (DBMS)